Carry-save adder: The basic concept

 Now these 2 numbers can be sent to a carry-propagate adder which will output the result.

 This was very advantageous from a delay (computation-time) perspective.
 If you were to add these 3 numbers using conventional methods, it would take you 2 carry-propagate adder delays to get to the answer.
 If you use the carry-save technique, you require only 1 carry-propagate adder delay and 1 full-adder delay (which is much lower than a carry-propagate delay).
-Thus, CSA adders are typically very fast.
+Thus, CSAs are typically very fast.

 Carry-save accumulators

 Supposing that we have two bits of storage per digit, we can use a redundant binary representation, storing the values 0, 1, 2, or 3 in each digit position.
 It is therefore obvious that one more binary number can be added to our carry-save result without overflowing our storage capacity: but then what?

 The key to success is that at the moment of each partial addition we add three bits: